kkohtaka/gosplit/README.md

   "type": "function|struct|method|const|var",
   "name": "FunctionName",
   "file": "path/to/file.go",
-  "receiver": "ReceiverType"  // Only present for methods }
+  "receiver": "ReceiverType",  // Only present for methods "size": 42  // Number of tokens in the content
+}
 ```